Winter Funding Appeal 2018

-The need for legal assistance on Lesvos is greater than ever, and growing: there are new arrivals from Turkey almost every day and so far this year, over twice as many asylum seekers have arrived compared to the same period last year.
+The need for legal assistance on Lesvos is greater than ever, and growing, with new arrivals from Turkey almost every day.

 There is no state-provided legal aid and so the only way an asylum seeker can receive assistance with their asylum application is through an organisation like ours.

 With additional funding, it will be possible for more lawyers and interpreters to join the team.
 This will enable us to help more people – meaning more people will be granted asylum, more people will be reunited with their families and more ill, injured or traumatised individuals will be recognised as vulnerable and able to leave Moria/Lesvos.

 As our organisation is volunteer-based, our operational costs are low.
 A donation of €25 enables our team of practising and experienced European asylum lawyers to provide one-to-one legal assistance to people in need.
 We are not funded by the EU or the Greek Government.